exoplatform/exo-documentation/docs/GettingStarted.rst

 Posting in the activity stream via the New Composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new way to share in the activity stream is available via a clickable text "Post something to your network" from home page and "Post something to 'Space Name' " from space's home page.
+A new way to share in the activity stream is available via a clickable text "Post something to your network" from the home page and "Post something to '$Space Name' " from space's home page.

 |image220|